The band's sixth LP arrives on January 25

 When can we hear new music?

-BMTH’s new single ‘Mantra’ was premiered on Annie Mac’s BBC Radio show on Tuesday (August 21).
+Lead single ‘Mantra’ was premiered on Annie Mac’s BBC Radio show on August 21.
 The track features the lyrics “Do you wanna start a cult with me?”, which previously appeared on the billboard used to tease the band’s return.

 Read the full NME verdict on ‘Mantra’ here.